-- 13. Emergency plans must be put in place in case care and support services cannot be provided.
+- 12. The direct payment must be paid into a bank account that can only be used for direct payments.
+Any assessed client contribution and 'top up' contributions. - 13.
+Emergency plans must be put in place in case care and support services cannot be provided.
 If care arrangements breakdown, whether in an emergency or not, the council will offer support if required.
 This support might include the council arranging support from a care agency. - 14.
 The council will arrange for a prepaid card account to be set up for the direct payment.
 You are responsible for the security of this account and must not share PIN numbers or online security details with anyone.
-The council will not accept liability for any incorrect payments and withdrawals due to security information being shared and this could result in the suspension of the direct payment.
+The council will not accept liability for any incorrect payments and withdrawals due to security information being shared and this could result in the suspension of the direct payment. - 15.
+The bank account for the Direct Payment is:

 Bank Name:

 Account name:

+Account number:

-Account number: Sort code:
+Sort code: